eggyal/copse/README.md

-Direct ports of the standard library's [`BTreeMap`][std::collections::BTreeMap], [`BTreeSet`][std::collections::BTreeSet] and [`BinaryHeap`][std::collections::BinaryHeap] collections, but which sort according to a specified [`Comparator`] rather than relying upon the [`Ord`] trait.
+Direct ports of the standard library's [`BTreeMap`][std::collections::BTreeMap], [`BTreeSet`][std::collections::BTreeSet] and [`BinaryHeap`][std::collections::BinaryHeap] collections, but which sort according to a specified [`TotalOrder`] rather than relying upon the [`Ord`] trait.

-This is primarily useful when the [`Comparator`] depends upon runtime state, and therefore cannot be provided as an [`Ord`] implementation for any type.
+This is primarily useful when the [`TotalOrder`] depends upon runtime state, and therefore cannot be provided as an [`Ord`] implementation for any type.

 # Lookup keys